Now Reading

 Bartlett is a neuroscientist and professor of neurology at Queensland University of Technology in Brisbane, Australia.
 Her work has brought this wellness tool to a wide audience within and outside the medical community.
 She first became interested in the idea of neuroplasticity more than a decade ago, while running a lab at the University of California, San Francisco (UCSF).
 “Up until that point, most of us had been teaching everyone that the brain couldn’t be changed after the age of 25,” she says.

-Bartlett has been studying the brain since 1989, but in the last two decades, major advancements in technology, including functional MRIs and neuroimaging, led to a breakthrough.
+Bartlett has been studying the brain since 1989, but in the last two decades, major technological advancements, including functional MRIs and neuroimaging, led to a breakthrough.
 After years of research at UCSF, “it became clear that our brains can change across our lifespan, no matter what the situation is,” she says.

-Most notably, Bartlett’s research shows the brain has the ability to help the body recover from traumatic illness, both mentally and physically.
+Most notably, Bartlett’s research shows the brain can help the body recover from traumatic illness, both mentally and physically.
 Neurology has revealed that our health isn’t just a game of genetic-roulette, but rather a mindset and outcome we can continuously nurture.

 “To heal and to evolve are intimately linked,” says Rudolph Tanzi, PhD, in his book “Super Brain.”
 “Your brain is remodeling itself right now.”
 Tanzi is a professor of Neurology at Harvard University and a renowned thought leader in neuroscience.
 In his seminal book on the brain, he writes, “Neuroplasticity is better than mind over matter.
 It’s mind turning into matter as your thoughts create new neural growth.”